 To receive a comprehensive insurance payout for theft, drivers should immediately file a police report and then include a copy when they file a claim with their insurance company.

-Car insurance covers theft and vandalism for drivers with comprehensive coverage.
+Car insurance covers auto theft and vandalism for drivers with comprehensive coverage.
 Comprehensive coverage is optional and can help replace your car if it’s stolen, replace certain parts of your car that are stolen, or repair damage to your car resulting from theft or vandalism.
 Comprehensive coverage won’t cover theft of your personal belongings, like your phone, laptop, or other valuables.
 Those items should be listed on your homeowner’s or renter’s insurance policy, even if you often leave them in your car.… read full answer

 Normal liability car insurance won’t cover theft because it protects the other driver from bodily injury and property damage resulting from an accident you cause.